pitchoilcan/Digidrumduino/README.md

   TO BE CONTINUED.....

   You've heard it said that music is all numbers. midi notes are numbered 0-126 60 being middle C likewise volume is scale from 0-127.
 Frequencies in Hertz.
-Differnt member of the steeldrum familly uses tone cycles One notable caracteristic Cycles or cyclics is that they end where they began.
+Differnt members of the steeldrum familly uses tone cycles One notable caracteristic Cycles or cyclics is that they end where they began.

 #   Requirments